-Karl is currently a research technician in the Lab and received his B.Sc. in Biochemistry at Temple University in 2016.
-Before committing to a Ph.D program, Karl wanted more laboratory and research experience in order to make a final decision on what discipline he wants to focus and hone in on.
-Since his time working in the lab, Karl has generated recombinant DNA and Protein, and performed immunofluorescence tissue staining using microscopy to help better understand the role of LINGOs and Trefoil Factors in the context of Type 2 immunity during helminth infection.
-In addition, Karl has been working on a preeminent project that involves elucidating the role of the alarmin cytokine IL-33 in professional APC’s during Th2 driven immune responses.
-Currently, there is lack of evidence supporting the importance of myeloid derived IL-33 in immunity and host-protection.
+Karl was a research technician in the Lab and received his B.S. in Biochemistry at Temple University in 2016.
+Before committing to a Ph.D program, Karl wanted more laboratory and research experience in order to make a final decision on what discipline he wants to focus on.
+Karl’s work included generating recombinant DNA and Protein, and performing immunofluorescence tissue staining using microscopy to help better understand the role of LINGOs and Trefoil Factors in the context of Type 2 immunity during helminth infection.
+In addition, Karl worked on a preeminent project that involves elucidating the role of the alarmin cytokine IL-33 in professional APC’s during Th2 driven immune responses.

 Where are you from?

 What is your favorite hangout place or favorite thing to do?